zelenushechka/kyverno-keptn-workshop/docs/03-the-system-explained.md

 A `demo-app-dev` and a `demo-app-prod` is already installed, alongside with all other tools mentioned before.

-Inside of the `demo-app-dev` and `demo-app-prod` namespace, you will find a couple of resources such as:
+During the workshop, you will interact with the following components:

 - [`KeptnAppContext`](#keptnappcontext)
 - [`KeptnTaskDefinition`](#keptntaskdefinition)